Like rainbows without luck,

 Always emerging from another extinction,

-Plastic bag pillows
+Plastic bag pillows and

 Asleep in a bus stop bedroom,

-Your roots run deep with dreams.
+yet his roots run deep in

 On Sunday, March 26, I had the opportunity to screen the Iranian filmmaker Majid Majidi’s stunning 2015 masterpiece Muhammad: Messenger of God.
 Adding to the cinematic brilliance of the East Coast premiere was an ultra rare introduction by legendary cinematographer Vittorio Storaro.
 The visionary behind such trailblazing films as Apocalypse Now and the Last Emperor, Storaro spoke eloquently about the purpose of Muhammad and the need for religious understanding and tolerance in a world full of propaganda, bigotry, selfishness, terror and warfare.
 We actually live in an age that was quite similar to the seventh- century Hejaz that Muhammad was born into.
 As a review in The Guardian put it: “It’s a fraught, heaving world, a polytheistic marketplace full of arbitrary violence and idolatrous come-ons.”